 Reserve officers become eligible to perform at different levels in the organization based on their training and experience.
 The training and experience required for each level and the types of duties each is eligible to perform are listed below: Level I - Recruit Reserve Officer.
 Level I Reserves are newly appointed and are beginning their training.
 They do not wear a police uniform and are not permitted to carry weapons.
 Level I Reserves may ride with regular officers on patrol wearing civilian clothes.
 They perform no law enforcement functions Level II - Reserve Officer.
 Level II Reserves have successfully completed the Reserve Academy including qualification with duty weapons, defensive tactics, use of force, criminal law and traffic code.
 Level II reserves may perform their duties in uniform, carry weapons and perform law enforcement functions under the direct supervision of a Training Officer.
 Level III - Reserve Officer.
-Level III Reserves have successfully completed the Reserve Academy including qualification with edirect supervision of a Training Officer.
-Level III - Reserve Officer.
 Level III Reserves have successfully completed the Reserve Academy, all three phases of the Reserve Field Training Program for a total of 484 hours of Field Training.
 Level III Reserves are authorized to perform law enforcement functions without direct supervision of a training officer and to operate in a solo patrol assignment.
 Level III Reserve Officer requirements can be satisfactorily met if the Level III Reserve Officer is eligible to complete a DPSST Police Career Officer Development (PCOD) course based on previous law enforcement experience and the Reserve Officer successfully completes a DPSST Field Training and Evaluation Program (FTEP) manual or completes an FTEP waiver process.